m-z-b/ottawa-speedcams/README.md

 # Speed Cameras of Ottawa

-This Python script generates an ov2 file which can be used on a TomTom to warn if a Speed Camera is nearby.
+Got a TomTom and want to be warned about Ottawa Speed Cameras?

-How to use it:
+Grab the `Speed_Cameras.ov2` and `Speed_Cameras.bmp` files from this repository.

   1. Connect your TomTom device to your computer
   2. Copy the `Speed_Cameras.ov2` and `Speed_Cameras.bmp` files to the map